 In terms of pay, most Kenyan staffers earn around Ksh40,000 a month, less than a quarter of what their Chinese counterparts earn for the same job.

 “We are still referred to as trainees despite more than one year working in the field.
-The Chinese whom we work with in the same capacity only need two weeks of the same training and they are graduated to expert level,” said a source who spoke to the Paper.
+The Chinese whom we work with in the same capacity only need two weeks of the same training and they are graduated to expert level,” said a source who spoke to the daily.

 Whenever Kenyans are fired for not meeting standards, they are replaced by Chinese employees waiting on the sidelines.